Chinese human rights lawyer chased out of 13 homes in 2 months as pressure rises on legal advocates

 Around the same time, two other rights lawyers were sentenced to more than 10 years in prison on charges of “subverting state power.”

-Bao and Wang Quanzhang faced more bewildering situations.
+Wang, the lawyer who was chased out of his home, and Bao faced more bewildering situations.

 Groups of men began hanging out in front of Bao’s and Wang’s doors, and told them they were not allowed to go outside.